MakarenaLabs/MuseBox-Documentation/sdk-docs/docs/api/general.md

 - "topic" is the name of the Machine Learning task
 - "image" is the OpenCV image in base64 format (string encoded in UTF8)
-- "imageHeight" is the height of the current image
-- "imageWidth" is the width of the current image
 - "publisherQueue" is the address where the Client expects to receive the response
 - "only_face" (optional) if you want to execute only the selected task and not the dependent tasks.
 For example: if you want to execute the face recognition task, you need to execute before that the face detection for extracting the sub-image that contains the face of the person that you want to recognize; with `only_face: true` you are sure that the passed image contains only the cropped face, meanwhile without the field `only_face`, MuseBox Server executes face detection and face recognition.